AndrewGBalaschak/CPTS-315-Final-Project/README.md

 ## Project Implementation
 For this project I am using PyTorch and the transformer architecture detailed in the paper "Attention Is All You Need" by Vaswani et al.

-This model is to be trained on a ~26GB text dump from Wikipedia that has been formatted and cleaned by .
+This model is to be trained on a ~26GB text dump from Wikipedia that has been formatted and cleaned by David Shapiro.

 The Wikipedia data is tokenized using OpenAI's Tiktoken library.

-### Project Limitations
+## Project Limitations
 Here is a list of limitations of this model in order of easiest-to-address to hardest-to-address

 - Context Size: This language model by default uses a context size of 16, as set in `hyperparameters.py`, meaning that only the past 16 tokens are considered when the model is generating text.
 For context, the last-generation GPT-3 model uses 2048 tokens for context, meaning my model uses 0.8% the maximum context of GPT-3.
 While this is not important for shorter queries and responses, it is integral to have a large context size for longer, more coherent responses.